zixs0423/tech_note/README.md

    ---
    ```
 4. Write markdown and python in local environment, then copy and paste in this repo
+   copy the preview version of markdown to citadel can automatically transform the equations
-5. Move all acadamic papers and code into this repo, and paste their links in notes
+6. Move all acadamic papers and code into this repo, and paste their links in notes